kuzzleio/kuzzle/doc/2/guides/getting-started/4-authenticate-users/index.md

 Kuzzle uses [Passport.js](http://www.passportjs.org/packages/) under the hood, and therefore there are 300+ strategies readily available.
 (LDAP, OpenID, Active Directory, x509, etc.)
 :::

-We saw that in the [Access Control Rights](/core/2/guides/getting-started/3-access-control-rights) guide, when creating a user, we had to provide credentials for the `local` strategy, but we could have provided more strategies (provided the right strategy plugins are installed):
+We saw that in the [Access Control Rights](/core/2/guides/getting-started/3-access-control-rights) guide, when creating a user, we had to provide credentials for the `local` strategy, but we could have provided more strategies (provided the right strategy plugins are used):

 ```bash
 $ kourou security:createUser '{